 Fremontodendron californicum, also known as the California Flannelbush, is a large shrub that can grow up to 5-10 ft tall.
 It is an ornamental plant that produces an abundance of yellow and orange flowers and is commonly grown in USDA Zone 6-10.
 It is also an ethnomedical plant, and its leaves and bark are used to treat various ailments.

+The plant is a flowering evergreen hardwood shrub or small multi-trunked tree.
 The leaves are olive to gray-green, fuzzy and flannel-like, palmately to pinnately lobed.
 The large flowers are a rich yellow, sometimes with orange, coppery, or reddish margins.